penguintech01/penguintech01.github.io/_posts/2017-04-22-sql-injections.md

 ![sqli](/img/posts/sqli/sqli-0.png)

 That's a start, we know that the web app is vulnerable, but the data we got back are not that interesting.
-We are able enumerate manually the id and get the same results back, so this is not data that we're not authorized to access.
+We are able enumerate manually the id and get the same results back anyway, so this is not data that we're not authorized to access.
-How can we access other columns other than the first and the last name?
+So, how can we access other columns other than the first and the last name?

 Let's try to append a SQL query after the web app's query: